mhsdeveloper/psc-full/install/install.md

 To see if you're host is blocking that port, try to connect by using your browser to go to your server's url on port 8983.
 For example, if you server's domain name is mywebsite.org, you would enter this url: http://www.mywebsite.org:8983 If you see the Solr Admin interface, then the port is not being blocked, and you need to configure your firewall.

-The following is optional, if your host does not block port 8983.
-For that, we can use ufw:
+The following is optional, use these if your host does not block port 8983.
+We can use ufw to create a firewall in software:

 	sudo apt install ufw
 	sudo ufw enable